OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ### Downgrading packages

-In addition to installing, upgrading, and removing packages, it is also possible to downgrade a packages.
+In addition to installing, upgrading, and removing packages, it is also possible to downgrade packages.
 To downgrade packages, use the `pkg update` command and specify the versions of the packages you wish to install.
 Where the package has dependencies, you will need to specify the versions of the dependencies as well.
 The `pkg` utility will remove the newer versions and replace them with the versions you have specified.